GavriloviciEduard/fastapi-microservices/README.md

-# Microservices Architecture with FastAPI, Docker and Nginx
+# Microservices with FastAPI, Docker and Nginx

 ## Architecture Schema